 Understand primary, secondary, and tertiary prevention and how they relate to public health and EMS.

-Understand many of the commonalities, synergies, and partnerships, as well as some of the differences ...
+Understand many of the commonalities, synergies, and partnerships, as well as some of ...